mxagar/eda_fe_summary/README.md

 		- If `hist()` / `skew()` / `normalitytest()` don't look good, try power transformations, but remember saving their parameters and make sure we have an easi inverse function:
 			- Box-Cox: generalized power transformation which usually requires `x > 0`: `boxcox = (x^lambda + 1)/lambda`.
 			- Yeo-Johnson: more sophisticated, piece-wise - better results, but more difficult to invert & interpret.
+			- We can encode/transform single columns!
+Just pass the single column to the encoder/transformer.
 	- Target: although it is not necessary for it to be normal, normal targets yield better R2 values.
 		- Often the logarithm is applied: `df[col] = df[col].apply(np.log1p)`.
 		- That makes undoing the transformation very easy: `np.exp(y_pred)`.
 		- However, check if power transformations are better suited (e.g., `boxcox`, `yeojohnson`); if we use them we need to save the params/transformer and make sure we know how to invert the transformation!
 	- Predictor / independent variables:
 		- `scipy` or `sklearn` can be used for power transformations, e.g., `boxcox`, `yeojohnson`.
 		- We can discretize very skewed variables, i.e., we convert then into categorical: we transform the distributions into histograms in which bins are defined as equal width/frequency.
 That way, each value is assigned the bin number.
+Try `pd.cut()`.
 Additionally, see binarization below.
 - Extract / create new features, more descriptive:
 	- Multiply different features if we suspect there might be an interaction.
 	- Divide different features, if the division has a meaning.